pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 ## Difference between apt and apt-get + apt-cache:

 - `apt` = most commonly used command options from `apt-get` and `apt-cache` see [here](https://itsfoss.com/apt-vs-apt-get-difference/)
 - So with `apt`, you get all the necessary tools in one place.
 You won’t be lost under tons of command options.
-The main aim of `apt` is to provide an efficient way of handling packages in a way “pleasant for end users”.
+The main aim of `apt` is to provide an efficient way of handling packages in a way "pleasant for end users".
 - `apt`:
   - shows progress bar while installing or removing a program
   - prompts number of packages that can be upgraded when you update the repository database (i.e. `apt update`)